Chris Pratt And Anna Faris’ Divorce: 5 Reasons Marriage Stopped Working Out Include Cheating, Movies & More

 - Cheating Rumors

-Every actors, who have made a romantic film, will say that unsubstantiated cheating or dating rumors popped up concerning their co-stars.
+Every actor, who have made a romantic film, will say that unsubstantiated cheating or dating rumors popped up concerning their co-stars.
 Ryan Gosling experiences it with Emma Stone, Brad Pitt experienced it with Angelina Jolie (which ended up being true), Bradley Cooper with Jennifer Lawrence, and more.

 So it was no surprise that, after making The Passengers, Chris Pratt was getting linked to Jennifer Lawrence a lot more.
 While this was just a rumor, Anna admitted that it took a toll on her psyche.